 Our principal competitor in the sale of notebook touch pads is Alps Electric, a Japanese conglomerate.
 Our principal competitors in the sale of notebook pointing sticks are Alps Electric, NMB, and CTS.
-In the iAppliance interface markets, our competitors include Alps Electric, Panasonic, Gunze, Interlink, and various other companies involved in user interface solutions.
+In the markets for digital lifestyle products, and other electronic devices, our competitors include Alps Electric, Panasonic, Gunze, Interlink, Cypress, Quantum Technology Management, and various other companies involved in user interface solutions.
 In certain cases, large OEMs may develop alternative interface solutions for their own products or provide key components for use in designing interface solutions.

-In the notebook interface markets we plan to continue to compete primarily on the basis of our technological expertise, design innovation, customer service, and the long track record of performance of our interface solutions, including their ease of use, reliability, and cost-effectiveness as well as their timely design, production, and delivery schedules.
+In the notebook interface market we plan to continue to compete primarily on the basis of our technological expertise, design innovation, customer service, and the long track record of performance of our interface solutions, including their ease of use, reliability, and cost-effectiveness as well as their timely design, production, and delivery schedules.
 Our pointing stick solutions, including our proprietary TouchStyk, enable us to address the approximate 4% of the notebook computer market that uses solely a pointing stick rather than a touch pad as the user interface as well as the approximate 16% of the notebook market that uses dual pointing interfaces.
-Our ability to supply OEMs with TouchPads, TouchStyks, and dual pointing alternatives enhances our market position since we can provide OEMs with the following advantages:
+Our ability to supply OEMs with TouchPads, TouchStyks, and dual pointing alternatives enhances our market position as we can provide OEMs with the following advantages:

-- · single source supplier to eliminate compatibility issues; - cost-effective and simplified OEM integration; - simplified product line to address both interface preferences; - end user flexibility because one notebook can address both user preferences; and - modular approach allowing OEMs to utilize our TouchPad, our TouchStyk, or a combination of both interfaces.
+- single source supplier to eliminate compatibility issues; - cost-effective and simplified integration; - simplified product line to address both interface preferences; - · end user flexibility because one notebook can address both user preferences; and - modular approach allowing OEMs to utilize our TouchPad, our TouchStyk, or a combination of both interfaces.

-In the interface markets for iAppliances and other electronic devices, we compete primarily based on the advantages of our capacitive, inductive, and neural pattern recognition technologies.
-We believe our technologies offer benefits in terms of size, power consumption, durability, light transmissivity, resolution, ease of use, and reliability when compared to other technologies.
+In the interface markets for digital lifestyle products and other electronic devices, we compete primarily based on the advantages of our systems knowledge of capacitive sensing and neural pattern recognition technologies.
+We believe our solutions based engineering expertise coupled with our technologies offer benefits in terms of size, power consumption, durability, light transmissivity, resolution, ease of use, and reliability when compared to our competitors and other technologies.
 While these markets continue to evolve and we do not know what the competitive factors will ultimately be, we believe we are positioned to compete aggressively for this business based on our proven track record, our marquee global customer base, and our reputation for design innovation.
-However, some of our competitors in the iAppliance and electronic device markets have greater market recognition, larger customer bases, and substantially greater financial, technical, marketing, distribution, and other resources than we possess that afford them competitive advantages.
+However, some of our competitors have greater market recognition, larger customer bases, and substantially greater financial, technical, marketing, distribution, and other resources than we possess that afford them potential competitive advantages.
 As a result, they may be able to introduce new product solutions and respond to customer requirements more quickly than we can.
 In addition, new competitors, alliances among competitors, or alliances among competitors and OEMs may emerge and allow competitors to rapidly acquire significant market share.

-Furthermore, our competitors may develop technologies in the future that more effectively address the interface needs of the notebook market and other markets.
+Furthermore, our competitors or our customers may develop technologies in the future that more effectively address the interface needs of the notebook market and other markets.
 Our sales, profitability, and success depend on our ability to compete with other suppliers of interface solutions and components used in interface solutions.
 Our competitive position could be adversely affected if one or more of our current OEMs reduce their orders or if we are unable to develop new customers for our interface solutions.